 Does the cheater love their partner?

-I define love as a ‘supporting someone’s happiness.’
+I define love as ‘supporting someone’s happiness.’
 If you support your partner’s happiness, and you know that cheating on them would devastate them, then do you really love them if you cheat on them?

 Doing something that you know would harm or cause much pain to your partner is not how I define love.
 Let me expand upon this a bit because there are people that have reached out to me and said, “You can’t tell me I don’t love my partner.
 I love him/her very much.
 I did cheat, but that doesn’t mean I don’t love them.
 I felt awful after I did it.”

 I’ve thought about this very heartfelt type of comment for a long time, and the only way I can reconcile that thought process is if the person telling me they love their partner defines love in a way that’s more about themselves than the other person.

 In other words, if you define love as “I love the way I feel when I’m with that person” (which I might call “in love”) then you do not love the person in a way that supports them.
 You are only in love with the person in a way that supports you.

 I believe if you truly love someone, you want them to be happy.
 You support their path to their happiness which makes you observant of your own behavior in a way that supports them.
 In other words, loving someone means questioning yourself before doing anything that might be defined as betraying your partner’s happiness.